Rampur State: Orders of chivalry

+The majority of the recipients of the Nishan-e-Hamidiya are those of various royal families while honourees with the Nishan-e-Iqbal are those who have made significant contributions to academia, culture, humanitarian aid, research and society.

 Legacy

+Education

+Nawab Faizullah Khan, the first Nawab of Rampur, established the Rampur Raza Library from his personal collection of manuscripts and miniature specimens of Islamic calligraphy in 1774.
+The succeeding Nawabs continued to be patrons of scholars, poets, painters, calligraphers and musicians, enabling the library to grow rapidly.
+The Indian government would take over the library in 1975.

 Dog breed

-His Royal Highness Nawab Ahmad Ali Khan of Rampur is credited with developing the dog breed known as Rampur Hound.
-The Rampur Hound far exceeded his expectations.
-He endeavoured to breed these dogs by combining the Tazi ferocious Afghan dogs with the English Greyhound, more obedient but less resistant to the harsher local weather.
-He gave the name 'Rampur Hound' to the dogs he bred.
+Nawab Ahmad Ali Khan of Rampur is credited with developing the dog breed known as the Rampur Hound.
+The Rampur Hound is the result of cross-breeding the Sag-e Tazi Afghan Hound with the English Greyhound.
+He named the dogs after his capital.

 Cuisine

 The cuisine of the royal courts over the years gave rise to the Rampuri cuisine, developed by the chefs of the Nawabs.
 After the Indian Mutiny of 1857, the khansamas (chefs) from erstwhile Mughal imperial courts shifted to Rampur, bringing along with them the Mughal cuisine tradition.
 Gradually people from other places also found a haven here, adding influences of Awadhi, Hyderabad and Kashmiri cuisine.
 It is also known for its distinct flavours and dishes with recipes passed on from the royal kitchen, like Rampuri fish, Rampuri Korma, Rampuri mutton kebabs, Doodhiya Biryani and adrak ka halwa.